 You Can Help Animals!

-Sign the pledge to stop wearing fur!
+Check labels before you buy and never wear ANY fur!
 You can also ask your local and state government officials to ban steel-jaw traps and support legislation that limits or prohibits their use in your area.